LPeng625/CGCNet/README.md

 # CGCNet
-This is the official code repository for "CGCNet: Remote Sensing Image Road Extraction with Compact Global Global Context-aware".
+This is the official code repository for "CGCNet: Remote Sensing Image Road Extraction with Compact Global Context-aware".

 ## 1.Training